im220114a/se-summative-1-2025/README.md

 ### Known Limitations
 - Currently no persistent storage.
 When the page reloads, the attendee list resets.
-- Limited error handling (e.g. quickly re-adding a name)
+- Limited error handling (e.g. no handling for quickly re-adding a name)

 ## Development and Design Process